 The Assemblies of God, the Apostolic Church and the Elim church were the initial strong ‘brands’ of charismatic Christianity.
 In the early 21st century Christian Life Centres, Christian City Churches, Vineyard Churches and Destiny Church expanded at the expense of these older groupings.

 Charismatic speakers and leaders included more women than earlier movements, reflecting the notion of the universal gift of the Holy Spirit, and changing social circumstances.
 Evangelists and speakers included Peter Morrow, Rob Wheeler and Cecilie Graham.
 There were some notable musicians, including David and Dale Garratt, in whose ‘Scripture in Song’ music simple biblical words were sung to contemporary rhythms.

 The most influential organisations were American imports, including Youth With a Mission, which came in 1967.
 Christian Advance Ministries, which included Anglicans, Catholics and Pentecostals, held large summer conferences from 1972, but was eventually replaced by separate denominational bodies.

 Modern charismatic movement

 By the 21st century the charismatic movement had declined.
-However, some Pentecostal denominations (notably Destiny Church) are very successful.
-The largest congregations in New Zealand today are so-called ‘mega churches’ – either charismatic churches in mainstream denominations or branches of Pentecostal churches.
-Some of these churches, including Life Church in Auckland, Arise Church in Wellington and Grave Vineyard in Christchurch, have congregations of up to 5,000 people.
+However, some Pentecostal denominations (notably Destiny Church) were very successful.
+The largest congregations in New Zealand were so-called ‘mega churches’ – either charismatic churches in mainstream denominations or branches of Pentecostal churches.
+Some of these churches, including Life Church in Auckland, Arise Church in Wellington and Grave Vineyard in Christchurch, had congregations of up to 5,000 people.